 Course Format

-The course is offered over 2 years, comprising a total of 18 weekends (9am – 6pm) on the monthly stream, or 12 meetings of 4 weekdays each on the bimonthly stream, plus two 5½ day retreats.
+The course is offered over 2 years, comprising a total of 18 weekends (9am – 5pm), plus two 5½ day retreats.
+Online group tutorials and online guided modules between classes are also offered.

 Entry requirements